 The survey makes it possible to highlight the factors influencing the supply of credit and the terms and conditions for clients on the one hand, and the evolution of credit demand with the relevant determinants on the other.

-The changes to the questionnaire in April 2015 consist in the addition of new questions, two for each category of loans, an updating of the existing questions and a revision of the Compilation Guide (now included in the survey).
+The changes to the questionnaire in April 2015 consisted in the addition of new questions, two for each category of loans, an updating of the existing questions and a revision of the Compilation Guide (included in the survey).
 The new questions ask how the share of loan applications rejected has changed and what factors affect the terms and conditions of loans.